PauloWgDev/simple-robot-game/README.md

 at first I tried to do this in a `Button.ts` inside a `onBeginContact` method, but changing the position of the player from there did not work.
 I used chat gpt to understand why it was not working and it told me that the physics overrides the position if you do it inside of `onBeginContact`, so the work around I made was creating a boolean variable in the `Player.ts` script and make it `true` when I needed to do the teleportation of the player, and inside the `update` function of the player i set the position.

+# Conclusion

+Getting started with the engine was quite smooth, especially since I had some experience with TypeScript and other game engines like Unity.
+That said, there were still a few parts that took me by surprise,like how collision callbacks need to be manually registered or how setting the position needs to be done in a specific way.
+These differences compared to Unity were a bit confusing at first, but by going through the documentation and experimenting on my own, I was able to find solutions and understand the engine’s workflow.
+Overall, it was a great learning experience that gave me a good starting point for future projects.

 # Showcase